KrishnaAggarwal2003/Image-Classification-with-CNN-models/README.md

 ### Workflow

 1. **Data Loading & Preprocessing**
-    - Load CIFAR-10 dataset using TensorFlow's loader for consistency.
+    - Load the CIFAR-10 dataset using TensorFlow's loader for consistency.
-    - Normalize and convert to PyTorch tensors.
+    - Normalise and convert to PyTorch tensors.
     - Prepare DataLoader for batching.

 2. **Model Architecture**